fandres70/NSE-Engine/App/readme.txt

 making a donation to the project.
 Aside from motivating the people who make this package available to the world, it also helps keep the project alive and up-to-date.
+/*email to provide support at vancekingsaxbe@powerdominionenterprise.com, businessaffairs@powerdominionenterprise.com, For donations please write to fundraising@powerdominionenterprise.com*/